HypeCheck

 What the Science Says

-Forskolin is a natural diterpene compound extracted from the blue spur flower (Plectranthus barbatus), a plant in the mint family.
-It works by activating an enzyme called adenylyl cyclase, which raises levels of cyclic AMP (cAMP) — a chemical messenger that influences many body processes including metabolism, pigmentation, and cell signaling.
-One clinical trial in the provided research found oral forskolin improved smell recovery in people with post-COVID olfactory dysfunction, and it has been studied in lab settings for anti-inflammatory and cardiovascular effects.
+Forskolin is a natural compound extracted from the roots of the Coleus forskohlii plant.
+It works by activating an enzyme called adenylyl cyclase, which raises levels of cyclic AMP (cAMP) — a cellular messenger involved in many body processes.
+One randomized clinical trial found that oral forskolin improved smell function in people with persistent olfactory loss after COVID-19, though the exact dose used was not reported in the abstract.

 What It Doesn't Do